 The Golden Goose brand was created in 2000 by Alessandro Gallo and Francesca Rinaldo.
 It places a huge emphasis on “things that are lived in, distressed, and touched with life,” so 99% of their shoes look scuffed or dirty.
 Each pair is handmade and hand-distressed in Venice, Italy, which makes them more expensive to produce.
 GGDB (stands for Golden Goose Deluxe Brand) releases new, different styles every season, and their shoes have subtle details and design features that make them special (more on that below).

 Are Golden Goose Sneakers Comfortable?

 Yes, Golden Goose Superstar sneakers are comfortable!
 As long as you order the correct size (more on that below), there’s practically no break-in time with these sneakers.
 I wore them once or twice around the house, but overall, they were comfortable right out of the box.
-I’ve never gotten a blister with these shoes even with hours of wear.
+I’ve never gotten a blister or sore spots with these shoes.
 The leather insole is higher than most sneakers, so they have some added cushion.
-They’re wearable all day if you’re commuting to an office, running errands, or working from a coffee shop, but I wouldn’t walk in them for more than 2 or 3 hours.
+They’re wearable all day if you’re commuting to an office, running errands, or working from a coffee shop, but I wouldn’t walk in them consecutively for more than 2 or 3 hours.

 Golden Goose Sneaker Sizing

 Two of the most common questions people ask about Golden Goose sneakers are, “do Golden Goose sneakers run small?” and “how do Golden Goose sneakers fit?”
 In general, GGDB sneakers fit true to size.
 They only come in European whole sizes, so I recommend sticking to your corresponding US size.
 There aren’t half sizes, so if you’re between sizes, size up if you plan on wearing them with thin, no-show socks.

 How to Tie Golden Goose Sneakers